 Be prepared to interview though!
 You have to appear to be humble and equal to any other candidate.
 Outline fully all the new skills you have acquired since you left and how these can help them, the company and you in the role.
 Impress upon them how you can leverage internal relationships from your old network from your past role.
 If it has been a few years since you were last in the company, be aware that systems, managerial style, processes, etc may be completely new and your old company may very much be a new company.

-The key to returning to a new company is to ensure you are fully prepared for the interview.
+The key to returning to a past company is to ensure you are fully prepared for the interview.
 My Professional Interview Coaching programme is great for Boomerang interviews.
 The programme will be tailored to your needs, and I will help you to feel confident answering the questions that will come your way as a Boomerang candidate.

 Book in a 20 minute free pre-coaching call to discuss your needs.